Consider falling in love from the perspective of your phone.

 Data is the residue of life, told through what French philosopher Bruno LaTour named “an accumulation of traces.”
 By constantly holding your phone’s hand, it accumulates the most intimate of these traces.

-With the upcoming !Mediengruppe Bitnik exhibit on human-chatbot intimacy coming to the swissnex Gallery, we looked at AI as it applies to the “data” of human connection – and if, someday, we could have human connection without other humans.
+With the !Mediengruppe Bitnik exhibit and upcoming symposium on human-chatbot intimacy at the swissnex Gallery, we looked at AI as it applies to the “data” of human connection – and if, someday, we could have human connection without other humans.

 Feels Like I’ve Known You Forever